 Our paper contributes to the literature on the identification of social interactions models.

 The first generation of papers studied the case where W_0 is known, so only the endogenous and exogenous social effects parameters need to be identified.
-It is now established that if the known W_0 differs from the linear-in-means example, ρ_0 and γ_0 can be identified (Bramoullé et al., 2009; De Giorgi et al., 2010).
+It is now established that if the known W_0 differs from the linear-in-means example where all units are linked with equal weights, ρ_0 and γ_0 can be identified (Bramoullé et al., 2009; De Giorgi et al., 2010).
 Intuitively, identification in those cases can use peers-of-peers, that are not necessarily connected to individual i and can be used to leverage variation from exclusion restrictions in (1), or can use groups of different sizes within which all individuals interact among each other (Lee, 2007).
 Bramoullé et al. (2009) show these conditions are met if I, W_0 and W_0^2 are linearly independent, which is shown to hold generically by Blume et al. (2015).
 However, as made precise in Section 2, the linear algebraic arguments employed in Bramoullé et al. (2009) or Blume et al. (2015) do not apply when W_0 is unobserved and other arguments have to be used instead.

-Our paper builds on these papers by studying the problem where W_0 is entirely unknown to the researcher.
-In so doing, we open up the study of social interactions to the many realms where complete social network data does not actually exist.
-Closely related to our work, Blume et al. (2015) investigate the case when W_0 is partially observed.
+Related to our work, Blume et al. (2015) investigate the case when W_0 is partially observed.
 Specifically, Blume et al. (2015, Theorem 6) show that if two individuals are known to not be directly connected, the parameters of interest in a model related to (1) can be identified.
 An alternative approach is taken in Blume et al. (2011, Theorem 7): they suggest a parameterization of W_0 according to a pre-specified distance between nodes.
 We do not impose such restrictions, but note that partial observability of W_0 (as in Blume et al., 2015) or placing additional structure on W_0 (as in Blume et al., 2011) is complementary to our approach as it reduces the number of parameters in W_0 to be retrieved.
 Bonaldi et al. (2015) and Manresa (2016) estimate models like (1) when W_0 is not observed, but where ρ_0 is restricted to be zero so there are no endogenous social effects.
-They use sparsity-inducing methods from the statistics literature, but the presence of ρ_0 in our case complicates identification non-trivially because it introduces issues of simultaneity that we address.
+They use sparsity-inducing methods from the statistics literature, but the presence of ρ_0 in our case complicates identification non-trivially because it introduces issues of simultaneity that we address.8